 - The trucker’s logbook and vehicle’s maintenance records

 We can also use your damages invoices, receipts, and billing statements to calculate their cumulative value.
 In addition, our team may call in experts, including doctors, specialists, and economists, to understand your future care needs and the intangible losses you suffered.
-We will seek damages on your behalf that consider the value of all of these types of costs and losses, not just your current medical bills and lost wages.
+We will seek damages on your behalf that consider the value of all of these costs and losses, not just your current medical bills and lost wages.

 We Will File Your Claim or Lawsuit

 While the process of filing an insurance claim or lawsuit differs, at the end of the day, they serve one purpose: to recoup compensation for your damages.
-We will manage all filing, paperwork, communications, and protocol involved with your case.
+We will manage all filings, paperwork, communications, and protocol involved with your case.
 You can also count on our team to provide you with updates regarding your case’s progression.

 We want you to focus on getting better during this challenging time.
 Leave your legal matters to us—we know how to navigate the claims process and negotiate appropriate settlements based on serious injury accidents.